DrewK289/DnD-MagentoConnectorBundle/README.md

 This connector allows you exporting data from the PIM to another server by a SFTP connection (FTP export is not already effective, see [roadmap](#roadmap)).

-You will need the following informations:
+You will need the following information:
 * Host
 * Port
 * Username
 * Password

 ## Magento side: PIMGento extension is required
-The part which read the files in Magento system works with [PIMGento](https://github.com/Agence-DnD/PimGento) (a dedicateed Magento extension for Akeneo), not present on this repository.
+The part which read the files in Magento system works with [PIMGento](https://github.com/Agence-DnD/PimGento) (a dedicated Magento extension for Akeneo), not present on this repository.

 ## Requirements